-Saraswathi Mahal Library, also called Thanjavur Maharaja Serfoji’s Saraswathi Mahal Library is a library located in Thanjavur (Tanjore), Tamil Nadu, India.
+Saraswathi Mahal Library, also known as Thanjavur Maharaja Serfoji’s Saraswathi Mahal Library is a library located in Thanjavur (Tanjore) in Tamilnadu, India.

 The Library is one of the oldest libraries in Asia established during 16th century by the Nayakas of Thanjavur and has on display a rare collection of Palm leaf manuscripts and paper written in Indian classical languages Tamil and Sanskrit and a few other languages indigenous to India.